sinskiy/sinskiy.site/src/data/posts/domain-migration-checklist.md

 again, find and replace should be enough

-i hope this guide proves helpful your domain migration! (it certainly will for mine lol)
+i hope this guide proves helpful for your next domain migration! (it certainly will for mine lol)